VijayMaraviya/Options_Pricing/README.md

 # Options_Pricing
-Matlab implementation of Monte Carlo and Binomial method for pricing of European and American type options
+Matlab implementation of Monte Carlo and Binomial method for pricing of European and American style options